Department: English

 We believe that the combined effort of the English team is greater than the sum of its individual parts.
 It is this that leads to fantastic outcomes for students.
 We work closely with partner schools and other specialists to inform our planning.
 Shared teaching resources and shared teaching models ensure cohesion across the department.
 Frequent moderation sessions across all key stages enable all teachers to feel confident about the application of the mark schemes.
 English remains our core purpose, this is enabled by focusing on embedding challenge, metacognition, and memory techniques into our curriculum.

-Whilst a student’s journey in school is broken into Key stages, we believe that the knowledge and skill developed in KS3 should not be seen in isolation to that developed at later stages.
+Whilst a student’s journey in school is broken into Key Stages, we believe that the knowledge and skill developed in KS3 should not be seen in isolation to that developed at later stages.
 All that is learned in every key stage provides important building blocks to ensure success in later life.

 Key Stage 3

-Each year of learning in Key Stage3 English is built around specific core texts which cover the three literary disciplines: prose, poetry and drama.
-The authors and texts we select are robust; they offer gripping narratives, compelling characters and scenarios which enable students to test and expand their own understanding of human interactions and the potentialities around these.
-(See curriculum maps).
+Each year of learning in Key Stage 3 English is built around specific core texts which cover the three literary disciplines: prose, poetry and drama.
+The authors and texts we select are robust; they offer gripping narratives, compelling characters and scenarios which enable students to test and expand their own understanding of human interactions and the potentialities around these (see curriculum maps).
 All students follow this programme of study.
 By focusing on authors whose texts offer timeless narratives in classical forms, we aim to provide a coherent curriculum which is interlinked and cohesive.
 By choosing authors whose vocabulary and grammatical structures offer avenues for growth, we push students to extend their familiarity with a richer palette of words and stylistic devices while the cultural knowledge becomes part of their world view.
 The language work grows out of the texts studied and consistent retrieval practice is used to build on prior knowledge.

 Each summer term, there is a rigorous revision of the curriculum map and new materials are often developed at this point as we reflect on the implementation of the curriculum and seek to refine our learning strategies.